kimphuongdo2710/analysis-of-hotel-booking-data/README.md

 ## 2. Materials and Methods
 - Tool: **Microsoft SQL Server Management Studio**
 - Data Source: Provided by Dứa Data.
+- Use SQLAlchemy to connect with MySQL database.

 | No. | Table Name | Description |
 |----------|----------|----------|